 How efficient is laser capture microdissection for single cells?

 The laser capture microdissection technology has improved over the last year to make the cutting process more reliable and more precise.
 Thus, also single and rare cells can be excised from tissue sections, living cells or smears and swabs.

 Interestingly, the MMI CellCut microdissection microscope is highly optimized to specifically cut single cells.
 The low-damage laser allows to cut single target cells without impairing their DNA or RNA quality, or the integrity of living cells.
 To be able to cut single living cells, MMI also offers a range of dedicated consumables.
 Thus, physiological conditions and contamination-free handling is supported throughout the experiment.

 Intriguingly, the patented adhesive cap technology used by the MMI CellCut allows to keep the tissue in position during cutting.
-Thus, excised tissue cannot drop off because of air flow or static forces, a phenomenon that often occurs with dry sample of very small sizes such as single cells.
+Thus, excised tissue cannot drop off because of airflow or static forces, a phenomenon that often occurs with dry sample of very small sizes such as single cells.
 Moreover, the different objectives and fluorescence filters implemented in the laser dissection microscope can be combined and optimally employed to identify and select single target cells.
-Image analysis tools integrated in the MMI CellTools software package allow to find even very rare cells in the sample.
+Image analysis tools integrated into the MMI CellTools software package allow to find even very rare cells in the sample.

 Which laser capture microdissection solutions does MMI offer?

 The MMI CellCut dissection microscope by MMI is a very flexible tool to isolate single cells from various sources.
 The MMI CellCut system is integrated on inverse microscopes such as the Nikon Ti2E or the Olympus IX83 and can use all objectives and fluorescence filters compatible with the microscope.